 - Little Traverse Bay Bands of Odawa Indians v.
 Snyder (W.D.
 Mich.
-2015 – present).
-Representing the tribe in suit for recognition of treaty-defined reservation boundaries.
+2015 – 2019).
+Represented the tribe in suit for recognition of treaty-defined reservation boundaries.

 - Bruguier v.
-Lac du Flambeau Band of Lake Superior Chippewa Indians, ___ F. Supp.
-2d ___ (W.D.
+Lac du Flambeau Band of Lake Superior Chippewa Indians, 237 F. Supp.
+3d 867 (W.D.
 Wis.
 2017).
 Successfully urged a federal court to dismiss 15 Title-VII and state-law claims against the tribal defendants, arguing that the claims failed under the text of Title VII and case law and were barred by sovereign immunity.

 - NLRB v.
 Saginaw Chippewa Indian Tribe of Michigan (6th Cir.
 2013 – 2016).
 Represented the tribe in defending against the improper assertion of agency authority over on-reservation gaming activities.